OMNI-SLO-Monitoring/Prometheus-Alert-Converter/README.md

 ## Description

-The Service receives Alerts from the Prometheus Alertmanager and converts then into logs of the [LogMessageFormat](https://github.com/ccims/logging-message-format).
+The Service receives Alerts from the Prometheus Alertmanager and converts them into logs of the [LogMessageFormat](https://github.com/ccims/logging-message-format).
 These logs are then appended into the Kafka Queue, included in the Error-Response Monitor, for retrieval.
-This Service requires the Prometheus Client, the Prometheus Alertmanager, the Windows-Exporter and the Kafka Queue of the Error-Response Monitor to fully function.
+This Service requires the Kafka Queue of the Error-Response Monitor to fully function.
+The Prometheus Client, Alertmanager and the Windows-Exporter were used to create alerts in the given Prometheus alert format and further restrictions are made to this format.
 See section 'Installation' for further details.

 Port : `http://localhost:3900`